Sunday, May 17, 2026

 I

-m certain that he didn’t originate the notion,
+m certain that he didn’t originate this

 for around three more weeks, give or take